 “When building MAM-based broadcast workflows, it is critical to understand a technology stack’s ability to support high end, professional video specifications especially as the demand for 4K and HDR grows across consumer platforms.
 In addition, I see the coming together of non-live, file-based workflows alongside real-time and live collaboration use cases.
 Both are critical in today’s media landscape,” said Young explained.

 “Today, important considerations are not only around broadcast workflows, but how to optimize overall production and distribution for broadcast and OTT, streaming, syndication, and all the multiple platforms where content is consumed.
 Designing workflows to create once but deliver many is ideal.
-Orchestrating and automating steps so that work does not need to be manually duplicated, will help streamline operations to serve workflows that are no longer ‘just for broadcast,'” McMullan said.
+Orchestrating and automating steps so that work does not need to be manually duplicated, will help streamline operations to serve workflows that are no longer ‘just for broadcast,'” Zarouk said.

 “The workflows of a full media supply can be complex, but AI can provide insights into any inefficiencies in the chain,” Schragmann noted.

 “It’s important that the platform you are using to manage your workflows is able to integrate both automated functions (such as transcoding, file analysis, automated QC, etc.) and manual work (such as compliance editing, manual QC verification, etc.) so that the entire supply chain can be monitored and optimized.
 The best management platform won’t just manage assets, but will also manage the work required to prepare those assets for any distribution platform,” Stedman said.